 Not all beneficiaries have access to social rights and welfare benefits.
 In practice, difficulties in access to rights stem from bureaucratic barriers, which make no provision to accommodate the inability of beneficiaries to submit certain documents such as family status documents, birth certificates or diplomas, or even the refusal of civil servants to grant them the benefits provided, contrary to the principle of equal treatment as provided by Greek and EU law.

-Family allowance: The family allowance is provided to families that can demonstrate 5 years of permanent, uninterrupted and legal stay in Greece.
+Family allowance: Family allowance is provided to families that can demonstrate 5 years of permanent, uninterrupted and legal stay in Greece.
 As a result, the majority of beneficiaries of international protection are excluded from this benefit.

-Single mother allowance: Allowance to single mothers is provided to those who can provide proof of their family situation e.g. divorce, death certificate, birth certificate.
+Single mother allowance: The allowance for single mothers is provided to those who can provide proof of their family situation e.g. divorce, death certificate, birth certificate.
 With no access to the authorities of their country, many mothers are excluded because they cannot provide the necessary documents.

-Single child allowance: The single child support allowance replaced the pre-existing family allowances and is provided explicitly to refugees or beneficiaries of subsidiary protection.
+Single child allowance: The single child support allowance replaced the pre-existing family allowance and is provided explicitly to refugees or beneficiaries of subsidiary protection.

-Birth allowance: The newly established birth allowance is granted to the mother who is legally and permanently residing in Greece and amounts to €2,000 for every child born in Greece.
+Birth allowance: The newly established birth allowance is granted to any mother who is legally and permanently residing in Greece and amounts to €2,000 for every child born in Greece.
 Third country nationals are entitled to receive this allowance if they can demonstrate 12 years of permanent stay in Greece.
-Exceptionally for the births that will take place in the years 2020-2023 the allowance will be granted to the mother – third country national, if she has been permanently residing in Greece since 2012.
+Exceptionally for the births that will take place in the years 2020-2023 the allowance will be granted to any mother – third country national, who has been permanently residing in Greece since 2012.
 The permanent stay is proved with the submission of tax declarations.
 Hence, the vast majority of beneficiaries of international protection are practically excluded from this benefit.

 Student allowance: Furthermore, beneficiaries of international protection are excluded by law from the social allowance granted to students, which amounts to €1,000 annually.
 According to the law, this allowance is provided only to Greek nationals and EU citizens.